Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 * Intensity - Adjust the number of pixels displayed.

 ### Twinkleup
-An 8 line random fade-in/out routine that's a fraction of the size of the others.
+An 8 line random fade-in/out routine that's a fraction of the size of similar routines.

 * Speed - Adjust the speed of the animation.
 * Intensity - Adjust percentage of animated pixels.